NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 Dewey Decimal Classification (DDC) values are valid.

-References to authority registers may be used where applicable.
+References to authority files may be used where applicable.
-When using authority registers, subject terms must also be written out in full.
+When using an authority file, subject terms must still be spelled out alongside the authority reference, so that they remain human-readable.

 Explanation of *authority* information:
 - `source`: The name of the authority file from which the value is taken, provided as a plain text string.